g-leech/argmin-gravitas/_posts/2025-06-20-narrative-dynamics-in-llms.markdown

 Note that this doesn't happen with prompting few-shot insecure code, only fine-tuning.
 So character is deeper than prompts.

+EDIT: 5 months later, [inoculation prompting](https://assets.anthropic.com/m/74342f2c96095771/original/Natural-emergent-misalignment-from-reward-hacking-paper.pdf) provides some evidence for the above: you can mostly stop emergent misalignment by just explicitly saying that the single bad task causing it is [fine!](https://predictably.substack.com/p/paper-review-emergent-misalignment):

+> it’s learning ‘I can reward hack, but that doesn’t make me evil because they told me it’s ok to do.’
+Instead of thinking reward hacking is evil, and therefore the model is evil, it folds reward hacking into its idea of what good behavior means.

 (Why do I not say that Character is fundamental?
 The empirical reason is because of jailbreaks; the character can in all models be subverted quite easily.)